hamzhfreajat/Normalization/README.md

 test coverage for them.

 # Grading Criteria
-* All deliverables under [Deliverables](#deliverables) section should be passed, the task will automatically fail if one of them is failed or not covered.
+* All deliverables under [Deliverables](#deliverables) section should pass, the task will automatically fail if at least one is not covered.
 * Implemented production code should be written as clean as possible, the quality of the submitted code is going to be evaluated
 * Your notes written in NOTES.MD is going to be considered.